What is String Manipulation?

 In Java, we can create strings by assigning a string literal to the String instance;

 However, it doesn’t create a new object if the object already exists in the memory.
 Moreover, it will assign the same object to new instances.
-So, it is clear that even if we have two string instances (str1 and str2) the compiler is only created on a string object ( value= “GreatLearning”) and it’ll assign the same to both instances.
+So, it is clear that even if we have two string instances (str1 and str2), the compiler creates only one string object (value= “GreatLearning”) and it’ll assign the same to both instances.
 To make it more clear, let’s consider an example.
 Imagine there are 15 string instances having the same value, so you should know that there’s only one object having the value and all of the 15 string instances would be pointing to the same object.

 Also Read: Exception Handling in Java with Examples